MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/update-field-service-work-order-hololens.md

 ---
-title: Update a Dynamics 365 Field Service work order on HoloLens 2
+title: Update a Dynamics 365 Field Service booking on HoloLens
-author: GITHUB USER NAME
+author: sophiasysun
-description: VERY BRIEF DESCRIPTION OF THIS CONTENT ms.author: MS ALIAS ms.date: 00/00/2020 ms.service: crm-online ms.topic: article
+description: Update a Dynamics 365 Field Service booking on HoloLens ms.date: 02/29/20 ms.service: crm-online ms.topic: article
 ms.reviewer: krbjoran
 ---
-# Update a Dynamics 365 Field Service work order on HoloLens
+# Update a Dynamics 365 Field Service booking on HoloLens

 Empower technicians to solve problems faster by pairing Dynamics 365 Remote Assist HoloLens application with the Dynamics 365 Field Service application.
 This allows technicians to:
 * Call the expert assigned to the booking